andersy005/blog/_posts/2020-08-02-the-sun-and-her-scorch.md

 author: Anderson
 layout: post
 toc: false
-categories: [2020]
+categories: ["2020"]
 ---

 Two years ago I was introduced to [indie music](https://en.wikipedia.org/wiki/Independent_music) and have never looked back since then.
 I love indie music for how true to the soul it is.
-I am thankful for my discovery 😊!
+I am thankful for my discovery 😊.

-One of my favorite artists is [**Dizzy**](https://www.dizzytheband.com/), a Canadian alt-pop four-piece band.
+One of my favorite artists is [**Dizzy**](https://www.dizzytheband.com/), a Canadian indie alt-pop four-piece band.
 Dizzy recently released their new record *The Sun and Her Scorch*.
 It is so beautiful!
 My top two songs on this record are:

 - **The Magician**: which is about Katie Munshaw (who is the vocalist of the band) wanting to magically bring a friend who passed away back to real life.
 Overall, the song sounds like such an emotional story portrayed beautifully with a little hope.